DadeOrsu/DadeOrsu/README.md

 ## About Me

-- 🎓 Currently studying Computer Science at the University of Pisa
+- 🎓 Currently studying Computer Science at the University of Pisa.
 - 🌍 Interested in projects involving distributed systems and other fields related to computer science.
-- 💻 Always eager to learn new technologies and improve my programming skills
+- 💻 Always eager to learn new technologies and improve my programming skills.

 ## Get in Touch